health

 9 Signs of Poor Gut Health

-Did you know that experiencing chronic fatigue, poor sleep, and low mood are signs of poor gut health?
-Imagine thinking your mental health is deteriorating when you only need to eat more fruits, legumes, veggies, whole grains, and greens supplements.
-Maybe even that weight issue you’re struggling with, the constant heartburns, and frequent allergies are signals from your gut that you need to start taking better care of it.
+Weight issues, constant heartburns, and frequent allergies could also be signals from your gut that you need to start taking better care of it.
 But how can your gut influence your body[1] so powerfully?
 How is it connected to your mental health, immunity, and overall well-being?

 Why Is Gut Health Important?